-A British broadcaster decided to design and develop a trial customer portal as part of a new self-serve offering.
+A British broadcaster decided to launch a trial customer portal as part of a new self-serve offering.
 The application would allows businesses to purchase ad space on digital platforms.

 I was tasked to lead the UX, working alongside a product manager, product owner, market researcher, visual designer and developers.

 Our goal was to bring the product to market quickly and evolve the understanding of the market need with an initial Alpha trial.

 - Gain insights from participants using the real application